-The Global Reporting Initiative is an independent international organization that establishes and proliferates sustainability reporting standards.
-The GRI reporting standards, available here, are the most widely adopted global standards for sustainability reporting.
-These standards help businesses and governments comprehend and communicate their impact on climate change, human rights, governance and social well-being.
+The Global Reporting Initiative was established in 1997 as an independent international organization that establishes and proliferates sustainability reporting standards.
+The GRI reporting standards, available here, cover topics that range from biodiversity to tax, waste to emissions, diversity and equality to health and safety..
+These standards help businesses and governments comprehend and communicate their impact on climate change, human rights, governance, and social well-being.

 At the 2020 World Economic Forum (WEF) Annual Meeting in Davos, 120 of the world’s largest companies supported efforts to develop a core set of common metrics and disclosures on non-financial factors for their investors and other stakeholders.
 These “Stakeholder Capitalism Metrics” allow companies to align their mainstream reporting on performance against environmental, social and governance (ESG) indicators and track their contributions towards the Sustainable Development Goals (SDGs) on a consistent basis.
 The 21 core, and 34 expanded metrics cover four themes: People, Planet, Prosperity and Principles of Governance.